-Along with this it is proposed that green lakes shall be developed between the 2 green bridges and a landscaped lagoon will be developed for further purification.
+Along with this it is proposed that green lakes shall be developed between the 2 green bridges and a landscaped lagoon will be set up for further purification.

-Figure 20: (a) Formation of Green Lakes; (b) Constructions of landscaped water Lagoons with Semi aquatic species Source: (Kodarkar & Joshi, 2010); Author
+Figure 20: (a) Formation of Green Lakes; (b) Constructions of landscaped water Lagoons with Semi aquatic species quality data is recommended.
+This data to be made available for decision makers as well as general public.

+Source: (Kodarkar & Joshi, 2010); Author

 Along with these, Installation of net traps, Connecting drains to underground sewage system, and augmentation of SWM services and Nala cleaning is proposed for better management of solid and liquid waste.
+Furthermore, creation of dashboard in the Smart City Command and Control Centre for river